-The role of the School Nurse
+3. The role of the School Nurse

-- Provision of on-site medical support, assessment and treatment or referral of illness and injury; - Provision and regular checking and restocking of first aid boxes - Receiving and holding medical record (google forms) about pupils and identifying medical information requiring action - Informing and advising those staff (including canteen staff) who are entitled and need to know about risks to be avoided by particular pupils.
+- Provision of on-site medical support, assessment and treatment or referral of illness and injury; - Provision and regular checking and restocking of individual PAI - Receiving and holding medical record about pupils and identifying medical information requiring action

+• Informing and advising those staff (including canteen staff) who are entitled and need to know about risks to be avoided by particular pupils.

-The role of the teacher
+4. The role of the teacher

-Teachers are not authorised to give medication or medical care to a child (except if provided under a PAI).
+Teachers are not expected to give medication or medical care to a child (except if first aid trained or for children with a medical care plan - PAI).

-What to do if your child has medical needs?
+5. What to do if your child has medical needs?

-It is important for the School to have sufficient information about the medical condition of any pupil with medical needs.
+It is essential that the School receives sufficient and relevant information about the medical condition of any pupil with medical needs.
 It is the parents' responsibility to inform the School in writing of any medical needs before a child starts school, or when a pupil develops a condition.
 For pupils who attend hospital appointments on a regular basis, special arrangements may also be necessary.